antonialoytorrens-archive/TomPlayer/README.md

 * `-INTERNAL` release files: Place the contents inside `INTERNAL` TomTom memory.
 * `-SDCARD` release files: Place the contents inside an external SD Card and plug it into your TomTom.
 It should boot automatically to TomPlayer, as long as the SD Card is plugged.

-* If you pick some `-src` file, please place the contents inside `distrib` folder into your ROOT of the TomTom.
+* From sources (alternative download, more prone to make some mistake): If you pick some `-src` file, please place the contents inside `distrib` folder into your ROOT of the TomTom.
 If you use internal memory (like me), please remove `ttsystem`, as it can replace original `ttsystem` from TomTom and leave your device unusable.

 The patches folder contains an updated initial splash screen (optional), because I found unintuitive tapping the screen to enter the program at first.
 Despite of that, I've put a more clarifying subtitle to this initial splash screen.